 Wednesday: I’d choose “beef tacos” from my Mexican cards.

 Thursday: I’d choose “pork roast” from my nice meal cards.

 Friday: I’d choose “tuna fish cakes” from my family favorites cards.

 Saturday: I’d choose “steaks” from my grill cards.

 - Complete meals.
-If you want less to think about each day, then under the meal write what you’ll have with each dinner.
-First find the vegetables by brainstorming and writing down every vegetable that you can think of on a 3x5 card.
-Don’t limit your family by what they currently eat; begin to try something new and expand your family’s horizon.
+If you want less to think about each day, then under the meal, write what you’ll have with each dinner.
+First, find the vegetables by brainstorming and writing down every vegetable that you can think of on a 3x5 card.
+Don’t limit your family by what they currently eat; begin to try something new and expand your family’s horizons.